Aliases for CAMK2A Gene

 GeneCards Summary for CAMK2A Gene

-CAMK2A (Calcium/Calmodulin-Dependent Protein Kinase II Alpha) is a Protein Coding gene.
-Diseases associated with CAMK2A include conduct disorder and autosomal recessive non-syndromic intellectual disability.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is DCX.
+CAMK2A (Calcium/Calmodulin Dependent Protein Kinase II Alpha) is a Protein Coding gene.
+Diseases associated with CAMK2A include Mental Retardation, Autosomal Dominant 53 and Alacrima, Achalasia, And Mental Retardation Syndrome.
+Among its related pathways are RET signaling and Salivary secretion.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is CAMK2D.

 UniProtKB/Swiss-Prot for CAMK2A Gene